-Conflicts are inevitable.
-However hard we try it will be hard to permanently avoid them, but the stronger we are and become, the more we will be capable of handling conflict, potentially without having to cut ties.
+Conflicts are an inevitable part of life, sadly.
+However hard we try it’s not easy trying to permanently avoid them, but the stronger we are the easier we’ll handle them and without having to cut ties.

-I also believe we walk away from conflict, as we are afraid to deeply look within ourselves.
-Living with Cerebral Palsy as a child, meant that I had more of my own internal conflict to deal with.
-We tend to bury things we don’t like or want to deal with and then pass those off on to others, as if the problem for us doesn’t exist.
+For those of us who choose to walk away from conflict, it’s often because we’re afraid to look deeply within ourselves.
+We tend to bury the things we don’t like, or we don’t want to deal with and pass those off as if the problem for us doesn’t exist.

-We either sit on the fence or will walk away leaving it to someone else to sort out.
-It’s not our problem.
-The problem with not addressing disputes, is that all communication stops until the conflict is addressed or resolved.
-Outer conflict will harm others if we deny our part.
+Some of us will either sit on the fence or will leave those things to someone else to sort out, but not dealing with conflicts means in that moment all communication stops until the conflict is addressed or resolved.
+Outer conflict when it’s ignored will harm others if we deny our part.

-Getting stuck into blame, resentment and projection means we will destroy our relationships and our lives.
-Judgment and blame causes resentment.
+Getting involved in blame, resentment and projection causes relationships to drift.
+They also cause resentment.
 When we judge, separation and conflicts will occur.
-When we choose to blame, we have conflict in ourselves that has never been resolved.
+When we blame, we’re dealing with conflict within ourselves that we’ve never dealt with.